friedelwolff/django-compression-middleware/README.rst

 supported.
 For static file compression, have a look at other projects such as `WhiteNoise`_.

+Zstandard is a new method for compression with little client support so far.
 Most browsers now support Brotli compression (check support status on `Can I use...
 Brotli`_).
 The middleware will choose the best compression method supported by the client as indicated in the request's ``Accept-Encoding`` header.
 In order of preference:

+- Zstandard
 - Brotli
 - gzip